Blotch3D/Blotch3D/README.md

 1. Copy the "BlBasicEffectAlphaTest.mgfxo" (or
     "BlBasicEffectAlphaTestOGL.mgfxo" for certain other platforms) from
-    the Blotch3D source "Content/Effects" folder to, for example, your program execution folder.
+    the Blotch3D source "Content/Effects" folder to, for example, your program execution folder. (i.e. add it to your project and specify in its properties that it should be copied to output.)

 2. Your program loads that file and creates a BlBasicEffect, like this:

     byte\[\] bytes =
     File.ReadAllBytes(\"BlBasicEffectAlphaTest.mgfxo\"); // or
-    'BlBasicEffectAlphaTestOGL.mgfxo' for certain other platforms
+    'BlBasicEffectAlphaTestOGL.mgfxo' for other platforms

     BlBasicEffectAlphaTest = new BlBasicEffect(Graphics.GraphicsDevice,
     bytes);